elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

     600144f0876a9c47000052  214748364800         /dev/zvol/rdsk/other/backups

-Now let&#8217;s check out the view for the desired LUN:
+Now let's check out the view for the desired LUN:

     root@zfs:~#stmfadm list-view -l 600144f0876a9c47000052
     View Entry: 0